OWASP/owasp-masvs/README.md

 > The steps were tested on macOS only!

-You can find the documents in the [release page](https://github.com/OWASP/owasp-masvs/releases).
+You can find the documents on the [release page](https://github.com/OWASP/owasp-masvs/releases).
 If you want to generate the documents yourself, execute the following steps:

 - The document creation is using a Docker container, so make sure that you have [Docker installed](https://www.docker.com/products/docker-desktop).